vikeshpatil/Automated_BDay_Wish/README.md

 This will complete the setup and program will automatically send birthday wish to contact on his/her birthday.
 After restarting system program will check for birthday and program will need internet connection while sending wish so make sure you are connected to internet.

+*If you wish to run program immediately without restarting system then run *AutomatedBirthday.bat* file.

+*If you moved program folder after installation in different directory then you have to run *Install.bat* again.
 #### Uninstall

     Run Uninstall.bat
 <br><br>

 ## Linux Installation